-If you think a university pathway might be your best option post-Year 12 and you know what course you need to study to get the job you want, you are well on your way.
+Are you looking into a university pathway post-Year 12?
+Do you know what course you need to study to get the job you want?
+If so, you are well on your way..

 The next step is to consider:

 How will I study?

-University offers quite a few options: full-time, part-time or online so consider what option best meets your needs.
+University offers quite a few options including full-time, part-time or online.
+Consider what option best meets your needs.
 Think about:

 - whether you have access to transport and the time to attend lectures/tutorials

-- what IT equipment you need including what speed and type of internet connection is required.
+- what IT equipment you need including what speed and type of internet connection.

 Where will I study?

-Investigate which universities have better employment outcomes for your course.
+Investigate which universities have the best employment outcomes for your course.
 When comparing universities you should consider:

 - location - including whether you will need to move and the costs involved with moving

-- facilities - investigate what support services they offer students, including career and employment help, access to computers etc
+- facilities - investigate what support services they offer students, including career hubs and access to computers

-- course structure (e.g number of units, electives, availability)
+- course structure - for example, the number of units, electives and availability

 - whether they offer work placements as part of their courses

 - cost and entry requirements.

-In some industries, employers prefer university courses that include a vocational or industry placement as this allows students to apply their knowledge in a workplace setting.
+In some industries, employers prefer university courses that include a vocational or industry placement.
+This allows students to apply their knowledge in a workplace setting.

 Are there any entry requirements?